 aspect will raise change notifications for all properties without manual code, even for composite properties referencing children objects, like

-When the user does something wrong, they expect a quick way to fix it.
+When users do something wrong, they expect a quick way to fix it.

 The more advanced ones will press